18F/18f.gsa.gov/_posts/2023-03-07-18f-checks-in-with-emily-read-and-the-usgs-water-mission-area-projects.md

   - usgs
   - u.s. geological survey
 excerpt: >
   At 18F, we like to keep in touch with our project partners.
-18F partnered with the USGS Water Mission Area (WMA) from March 2020 to June 2022 on a wide variety of projects together.
-We caught up with Emily Read, Chief for the Web Communications Branch at USGS Water Mission Area.
+18F partnered with the USGS Water Resources Mission Area (WMA) from March 2020 to June 2022 on a wide variety of projects together.
+We caught up with Emily Read, Chief for the Web Communications Branch at USGS Water Resources Mission Area.
 ---

 _This is the second in a series of blog posts where 18F checks in with our partners throughout the government.
 Previously in this series: [18F Checks In With Jerome Lee and the eAPD Project](https://18f.gsa.gov/2022/11/29/18f-checks-in-with-jerome-lee-and-the-eapd-project/)._